-10.9 Once the petition has been dealt with in accordance with this rule, the petition organiser will be advised in writing within 10 working days of the outcome of the petition.
+10.9 Once the petition has been dealt with in accordance with this rule, the petition organiser will be advised in writing within 10 working days of the outcome of the petition petition if they were not present at the meeting where the petition was discussed.

-Review of steps taken in response to the petition by an Overview and Scrutiny Committee
+Review of steps taken in response to the petition by the Overview and Scrutiny Committee

-10.10 If the petition organiser is not satisfied that the petition has been dealt with properly, the petition organiser may request that the relevant Overview and Scrutiny Committee reviews the adequacy of the steps taken or proposed to be taken in response to the petition.
+10.10 If the petition organiser is not satisfied that the petition has been dealt with properly, the petition organiser may request that the Overview and Scrutiny Committee reviews the adequacy of the steps taken or proposed to be taken in response to the petition.

-On receipt of a request for a review, the relevant Overview and Scrutiny Committee shall consider the request at its next available meeting or as soon as practicable thereafter.
+On receipt of a request for a review, the Overview and Scrutiny Committee shall consider the request at its next available meeting or as soon as practicable thereafter.

-The Council shall within 10 working days of the decision on review inform the petition organiser of the outcome of the review and publish the results of the review on the Council's Website unless in all the circumstances it considers it inappropriate to do so.
+The Council shall within 10 working days of the decision on review inform the petition organiser of the outcome of the review.